-As a student nurse you will be supernumerary, but we recommend that you work a variety of shifts, documented on previous page.
-This will enable you to fully appreciate the diversity of patients we receive on to the ward.
-Your shift pattern will be negotiated with one of the ward sisters and you will find them on healthroster with plenty of notice.
-Please feel free to make requests on the roster but remember these are not guaranteed and any shift changes will need to be swapped with other students.
+As a student nurse you will be supernumerary but we recommend that you work a variety of shifts, documented on previous page.
+This will enable you to fully appreciate the diversity of patients; we receive on to the ward.
+Your shift pattern will be negotiated with your mentor and you are expected to work with them at least 3 shifts a week.